Geometric-Algebra Adaptive Filters: From Linear to Geometric Algebra

-which is comprised of its g-grades (or g-vectors) $\langle\cdot\rangle_g$, e.g., $g=0$ (scalars), $g=1$ (vectors), $g=2$ (bivectors, generated via the geometric multiplication of two vectors), $g=3$ (trivectors, generated via the geometric multiplication of three vectors), and so on.
-The ability to group together scalars, vectors, and hyperplanes in a unique element (the multivector $A$) is the foundation on top of which GA theory is built on. \end{definition}
+In linear algebra the fundamental elements are matrices/vectors.
+In a similar way, in GA the basic elements are the so-called \textit{multivectors} (Clifford numbers).
+The structure of a multivector can be seen as a generalization of complex numbers and quaternions for higher dimensions.
+For instance, a complex number $\alpha + j\beta$ has a scalar part $\alpha$ combined with an imaginary part $j\beta$; quaternions like $\alpha + i\beta_1 + j\beta_2 + k\beta_3$ expand that by adding two extra imaginary-valued parts.
+Multivectors generalize this structure, which contains one scalar part and several other parts named \textit{grades}.
+Thus, a general multivector $A$ has the form which is comprised of its g-grades (or g-vectors) $\langle\cdot\rangle_g$, e.g., $g=0$ (scalars), $g=1$ (vectors), $g=2$ (bivectors, generated via the geometric multiplication of two vectors), $g=3$ (trivectors, generated via the geometric multiplication of three vectors), and so on.
+The grade $g=0$ (scalar) is also denoted as $\langle A \rangle_0 \equiv \langle A \rangle$.
+Additionally, in $\mathbb{R}^n$, $\langle A \rangle_g = 0$, $g > n$~\cite{hestenes1999newfoundations}.
+The ability to group together scalars, vectors, and hypercomplex quantities in a unique element (multivector) is the foundation on top of which GA theory is built -- it allows for ``summing apples and oranges'' in a well-defined fashion.
+Section~\ref{sec:subalgebras_isomorphism} will show how to recover complex numbers and quaternions as special cases of~\eqref{def:multivector}.

-\begin{remark} Recall Section~\ref{sec:notation}: except where otherwise noted, scalars ($g = 0$) and vectors ($g = 1$) are represented by lower-case letters, e.g., $a$ and $b$, and general multivectors by upper-case letters, e.g., $A$ and $B$.
-Also, in $\mathbb{R}^3$, $\langle A \rangle_g = 0$, $g > 3$, i.e., there are no grades greater than three~\cite[p.42]{hestenes1999newfoundations}. \end{remark}